 Prices do not include: extra drinks at dinner, extra hotel costs like mini-bar or pay-TV, costs resulting from a passenger failing to arrive at the pick-up location on time, or airfare to and from Europe.
 Prices are based on dual occupancy.
 Single travelers are asked to pay a supplemental fee of $500 on a 7-day tour, $650 on an 11-day tour, $900 on a 17- or 18-day tour, and $1,200 on a 24-day tour.

 Oktoberfest tour coincides with Oktoberfest in Munich

-Day 2: The day starts with a visit to Utah Beach and its recently enlarged museum.
-On the way to lunch in Sainte-Marie-du-Mont, we stop at the monument near Brecourt Manor, site of Easy Company’s famous assault on German artillery.
-The afternoon features a visit to St. Mere Eglise and its Airborne Museum.
+Day 2: The day starts with a visit to Dead Man’s Corner Museum in St-Côme-du-Mont with an opportunity to buy authentic and replica WWII items.
+We stop at the monument near Brécourt Manor, site of Easy Company’s famous assault on a German artillery position.
+The afternoon features Utah Beach and its recently enlarged museum and Sainte-Mère-Église with its Airborne Museum.

 Day 3: We begin the day with a visit to Omaha Beach and the Normandy American Cemetery in Colleville-sur-Mer.
 The day continues with a trip to Pointe du Hoc, where Rudder’s Rangers ascended the steep cliffs to take out the long-range artillery firing on the landing beaches.

 Day 4: The day begins with a trip to Longues-sur-Mer, the only German battery in Normandy with the guns still in place.
 We then travel to the town of Arromanches-les-Bains for a special lunch with a clear view of Gold Beach and its remnant Mulberry Harbor.
 In the afternoon we stop at Juno and Sword beaches.